-Explanations of gender differences fall into three general classes.
+While not our main concern here, explanations of gender differences fall into three general classes.
 The leading biological explanation, which is currently the focus of research in many fields, is prenatal exposure to hormones, and in particular androgens (see, for example Halpern 2012).
 Males have greater prenatal exposure to androgens, most significantly testosterone, and have higher levels of circulating testosterone post birth.
 The higher prenatal and postnatal exposure to androgens is hypothesized to have organizational impacts on the developing brain.
-For example, it is thought to accentuate functions that are controlled by parts of the brain that have relatively high numbers of androgen receptors.
+For example, it is thought to accentuate functions that are controlled by parts of the brain that have relatively high numbers of androgen receptors.5 A second class of explanations is founded on evolutionary principles of natural selection and the traditional gender roles in hunter/gatherer societies.
+The hypothesis is that natural selection has favoured the reproduction of males with "hunting skills" and females with "gathering skills".6